• Sign Up

 “I think it’s all ridiculous,” he said.
 “It’s ridiculous.”

-In one email, Schneider, who is on the board of the Henderson Leadership Initiative, invites Rock Bluff Energy and Yellowthroat (both renewable energy companies that are no longer pursuing projects in the county) to sponsor sessions of HLI for $1,500 and speak to the members of that year’s class.
+In one email, Schneider, who is on the board of the Henderson Leadership Initiative, invites Yellowthroat and Rock Bluff Energy (Yellowthroat is no longer pursuing a project in the county, and it is currently unclear the status of the Rock Bluff project) to sponsor sessions of HLI for $1,500 and speak to the members of that year’s class.
 The email is from Schneider’s personal email account and written to Tiffany Allison, who worked as a spokesperson for renewable energy companies in the county at the time.

 Shannon Hill, a member of Henderson County Concerned Citizens, or HC3, said this was a case of Schneider using his position to influence a company to give money.
 Hill has been a vocal opponent of renewable energy projects in the county for months now and has attended virtually every county government meeting since last summer, many times voicing her opinions during public comment in meetings.